-To be counted in the election, ballots must be received by the election official before closing of the polls on the day of the election, if voted in the office of the election official or other place designated by the election official, or post-marked not later than the day of the election and received by the election official before the review of election returns under section 29.07.290.
-The election official shall mark return envelopes received after such time as "Invalid," and the time and date of receipt by the election official shall be noted thereon.
+To be counted in the election, ballots must be received by the election official before closing of the polls on the day of the election, if voted in the office of the election official or other at a place designated by the election official, or post-marked not later than the day of the election and received by the election official before the review of election returns under section 29.07.290.
+The election official shall mark return envelopes received after such time as "Invalid," and with the time and date of receipt by the election official shall be noted thereon and will be brought to the canvass review board for review.
 Such envelopes shall be retained with other election records and destroyed with them, as provided by this chapter for destruction of ballots.
-Ballots received before the closing of the polls may be reviewed at any time for voter qualification and may be counted by one or more counting teams appointed by the election official, commencing at the time the polls close on election day.
+Ballots received before the closing of the polls may be reviewed at any time for voter qualification and may be counted reviewed and adjudicated by one or more counting teams appointed by the election official, commencing at the time the polls close on election day.
+(Serial No. 2023-24, § 2, 5-17-2023, eff.
+6-17-2023)